DeustoTech/WHY-suite/README.md

 Programs to carry out task T2.1 of the WHY project.

 ## why-source.R
-This is the main file that must be sourced by the rest of the scripts.
+This file must be sourced by the rest of the scripts.

 It contains useful global variables and function definitions.

 ## get-features.R